What is a Kollegium?

 Kollegium Options – Two Types for You to Preference

 DIS differentiates the two Kollegium types to ensure that you have the option to preference the type of Kollegium experience you hope to have:

 Kollegium: Shared Kitchen

 You share a kitchen with five to 10 Danish students and some other DIS students.
 This unique framework gives you an opportunity to meet and socialize with students from various backgrounds who are genuinely interested in building communities and international networks.

 Kollegium: Kitchenette in Room

-You have a kitchenette in your room, either for your own use or to share with one to two DIS roommates.
-This gives you a great chance to live independently in your own apartment among the larger student housing, while still having the support of the DIS network.
+You have a kitchenette in your room, either for your own use or to share with one or two DIS roommates.
+This gives you a great chance to live independently in your own apartment among the larger Danish student housing community at the Kollegium, while still having the support of the DIS network.

 What this Housing Option Provides

 To find out what is included in each housing option, go to Comprehensive Housing and Student Affairs Inclusions.